spdx/spdx-spec/chapters/other-licensing-information-detected.md

 ### 10.5.1 Description

-This field provides a place for the SPDX file creator to record any general comments about the license.
+This field provides a place for the SPDX Document creator to record any general comments about the license.
 The metadata for the license comment field is shown in Table 67.

 Table 67 — Metadata for the license comment field